Postgres Plus® Cloud Database - FAQs

 Q. What kind of scaling is available in Cloud Database?

-A. You can automatically scale the storage capacity and connections according to levels pre-set by you.
-For example, if you set a 75% storage threshold, then when the threshold value is exceeded, the Postgres Plus Cloud Database will automatically allocate, deploy and attach additional storage for you, and record the events in the Event viewer.
+A. You can automatically scale the storage capacity and connections according to thresholds pre-set by you.
+For example, if you set a 75% storage threshold, then when the threshold value is exceeded, the Postgres Plus Cloud Database will automatically allocate, deploy, and attach additional storage for you, and record the events in the Event viewer.
+Also, you can manually scale to larger or smaller machine sizes.

 Q. Does auto-scaling scale down with a reduction in demand?

-Q. What is the performance difference versus running on normal hardware?
+Q. What is the performance difference between cloud computing and running directly on physical hardware?

 A. There are too many variables and use cases to make a realistic comparison.
-Suffice to say that in Amazon's public service, one has access to virtual machines as large as 64 CPUs and 128 GB memory, which should be more than enough to satisfy most applications.
+Suffice to say that in Amazon's public service, virtual machines as large as 64 CPUs and 128 GB memory are available, which should be more than enough to satisfy most applications.

 Q. What is the largest database I can use?